 I had the pleasure of flying JetSuiteX from Burbank to Las Vegas, an experience I can't wait to repeat!
 Here's how you can get the private jet experience for less.

 While JetSuite started as a product for the wealthy where it flew Phenom 100 four and six-seater jets between private airports, JetSuiteX is the company's attempt at expanding their product to the mass market.
-JetSuiteX now operates several routes on the West Coast, including Burbank to Las Vegas, San Jose, and Concord, CA. Pricing for a one-way flight on their 30-seater Embraer 135s starts at $99.
+JetSuiteX now operates several routes on the West Coast, including Burbank to Las Vegas, San Jose, Oakland, and Concord, CA. Orange County flights leave for Oakland and Las Vegas.
+Oakland also has flights to Seattle.
+Occasionally, the company offers flights to Mammoth and Coachella Valley.
+Pricing for a one-way flight on their 30-seater Embraer 135s starts at $99.

 JetSuiteX from Burbank to Las Vegas

 The difference between traditional commercial travel and JetSuiteX starts before you even arrive at the airport.
 The day before my flight, I received a personal email from an airline representative re-confirming all the details of my flight.
 It even gave me the option to respond to the email directly if I had any questions.
 Try getting that kind of service from American Airlines!

 I live in Phoenix, so in order to get to Burbank, I had to fly American into LAX.
 I then took an Uber Pool across town from LAX to Burbank.
 I arrived to the private hangar that JetSuiteX operates out of BUR about an hour before my 1:40 p.m. departure time.
 I've flown in and out of Burbank in the past, and while it's a small airport compared to LAX, it's usually a very stress-free experience.